The Chase and Sanborn Hour: The Chase and Sanborn Choral Orchestra

 The series began in 1929 as The Chase and Sanborn Choral Orchestra, a half-hour musical variety show heard Sundays at 8:30 p.m. on NBC.
 When Maurice Chevalier became the show's star, he received a record-breaking salary of $5,000 a week.
 Violinist David Rubinoff (1897–1986) became a regular in January 1931, introduced as "Rubinoff and His Violin."

 Eddie Cantor

-When Chevalier returned to Paris, Eddie Cantor was chosen as his replacement and the new 60-minute program, The Chase and Sanborn Hour, was launched on September 13, 1931, teaming Cantor with Rubinoff and announcer Jimmy Wallington.
+Eddie Cantor was chosen as Chevalier's replacement and the new 60-minute program, The Chase and Sanborn Hour, was launched on September 13, 1931, teaming Cantor with Rubinoff and announcer Jimmy Wallington.
 The show established Cantor as a leading comedian, and his scriptwriter David Freedman as “the Captain of Comedy.”
 When Jimmy Durante stepped in as a substitute for Cantor, making his first appearance on September 10, 1933, he was so successful that he was offered his own show.
-Then the world's highest paid radio star, Cantor continued as The Chase and Sanborn Hours headliner until November 25, 1934.
+Cantor continued as The Chase and Sanborn Hours headliner until November 25, 1934.
 This version of the program was sometimes referred to as The Eddie Cantor Show.
 Durante was one of many entertainers who substituted for Cantor, who was often absent while making films or on tour.
 George Jessel, Bert Lahr, Georgie Price, and Harry Richman were others who took Cantor's place on the show.